Why This Matters

 Consonants and Vowels

-• All languages combine consonants and vowels—these phonemes form the basic sound units that build syllables, words, and meaning
+- All languages combine consonants and vowels.
+These phonemes (the smallest sound units that distinguish meaning) form the building blocks of syllables, words, and meaning.

-• This universal reflects biological constraints on speech production and the categorical perception abilities present in infants from birth
+- This universal reflects biological constraints on speech production and the categorical perception abilities present in infants from birth.
+Newborns can distinguish phonemic contrasts from languages they've never heard, which points to an innate perceptual foundation for language.

 Grammatical Categories: How We Structure Meaning